 No fat and low calorie: this homemade applesauce (no sugar added) is naturally no-fat and low in calories.
 So you can feel good about serving it to your family.

 Probiotics: applesauce is rice in polyphenols that can help promote the growth of beneficial bacteria in our gut.

 Read why apples are the best probiotic.

-Applesauce is a good way those folks who have braces or sensitive teeth, can't bite into an apple but want all nutritional benefits of apples.
+Applesauce is a good for anyone who has braces or sensitive teeth, can't bite into an apple, but want all nutritional benefits of apples.

 More wholesome snacks